pis2016004-prog/ACTIVE-LEARNING-ANOMALY/README.md

 ## Results
 ### Chest-Xray-Pneumonia
-The proposed active learning  framework substantially improves performance across multiple metrics.
+The proposed incremental learning  framework substantially improves performance across multiple metrics.
 ROC-AUC increases from 0.6834 (baseline) to 0.8960, while PR-AUC improves from 0.7656 to 0.9366.
 Accuracy also rises from 0.6538 to 0.8045.
 Precision improves from 0.7620 to 0.8829, with recall increasing from 0.6487 to 0.7923, resulting in an F1 gain from 0.7008 to 0.8351.
 In addition to these improvements, false positives are reduced from 79 to 41, while true positives increase from 253 to 309.
 The dataset is available at {https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/}.
 ### COVID CXR Dataset
- Our active learning method yields significant gains over the baseline.
+ Our incremental learning method yields significant gains over the baseline.
 ROC AUC improves from 0.9489 to 0.9982, and PR AUC rises from 0.8976 to 0.9951.
 At the Youden-optimal threshold, accuracy increases from 0.8868 to 0.9861.
 Precision improves from 0.7481 to 0.9583, recall from 0.8707 to 0.9914, and F1 score from 0.8048 to 0.9746.
 In terms of confusion matrix entries, true negatives increase (283 to 312), false positives decrease (34 to 5), false negatives are reduced (15 to 1), and true positives rise (101 to 115).
 <hr/>

 ![main figure](confusion.png)